Venus Express

 Out of a number of promising proposals, ESA selected Venus Express.
 What made the mission especially attractive was that many of the spare instruments developed for ESA's Mars Express and Rosetta missions could be used to achieve Venus Express's science objectives, which were to study the atmosphere in great detail.

 Venus Express was launched from the Baikonur Cosmodrome in Kazakhstan on 8.
 November 2005.
 It was carried into space by a Soyuz-FG Fregat rocket and placed immediately in its transfer orbit to Venus.
-Its journey through space will last 153 days.
-Once it is captured by Venusian gravity, Venus Express will take 5 days to manoeuvre into its operation orbit, looping around the poles of the planet.
-At its closest, it will reach an altitude of 250 kilometers and at its furthest, it will be 66 000 kilometers away from the planet.
-The mapping mission is due to last for 2 Venusian days, about 500 Earth days.
+Its journey through space lasted 153 days.
+Once it is captured by Venusian gravity on 11 April 2006, Venus Express took five days to manoeuvre into its operation orbit, looping around the poles of the planet.
+At its closest, it reached an altitude of 250 kilometers and at its furthest, it was 66000 kilometers away from the planet.
+The mapping mission was to last for two Venusian days, about 500 Earth days.

 Nation: Europe